hashicorp-education/learn-consul-hashidays-2023/runbook.md

 kubectl --context=dc1 get secret peering-token-dc2 -o yaml | kubectl --context=dc2 apply -f -
 ```

 Configure a `PeeringDialer` role for `dc2`.
-This will create a peering connection from the third datacenter towards the second one.
+This will create a peering connection from the second datacenter towards the first one.

 ```
 kubectl --context=dc2 apply -f k8s-yamls/dialer-dc2.yaml